Guides

 What are the features of embedded iPaaS solutions?

 Primarily, all embedded iPaaS solutions aim to solve the issue of resource allocation and accelerate the deployment of integration roadmaps.
-This is done through abstracting away the most complex aspects of building these integrations, and while not all platforms come with the same comprehensive set of functionalities, many offer:
+This is done through abstracting away the most complex aspects of building these integrations, and while not all platforms come with the same comprehensive set of functionalities, most offer:

 By having all these tools out of the box, your team will be able to focus almost entirely on designing the integration logic to enable the use case you want to provide, instead of all the infrastructure and maintenance work that would otherwise require signficant engineering investment.